 Before you can save in a way that works for you, look at the big picture.
 Make a simple monthly budget, using your monthly income after taxes.

-The 50/20/30 formula is a common rule of thumb and a straightforward way to budget every month.
+The 50/20/30 formula or( often termed as savings calculator) is a common rule of thumb and a straightforward way to budget every month.
 Here’s the breakdown of the 50/20/30 formula.

 The 50/20/30 formula prioritizes your essential needs, and it treats saving just like your other monthly payments.